Michael Collins (astronaut): In popular culture

 Collins is one of the astronauts featured in the 2007 documentary In the Shadow of the Moon.
 He had a small part as "Old Man" in the 2009 movie Youth in Revolt.
 In the 1996 TV movie Apollo 11, he was played by Jim Metzler, and in the 1998 HBO miniseries From the Earth to the Moon, he was played by Cary Elwes.
 In the 2009 TV movie Moon Shot, he was played by Andrew Lincoln.
 In the 2018 film First Man, he was portrayed by Lukas Haas, and he is featured in the 2019 documentary film Apollo 11.
 For contributions to the television industry, the Apollo 11 astronauts were honored with round plaques on the Hollywood Walk of Fame.
 In For All Mankind he is portrayed by Ryan Kennedy.
 In The Crown he is portrayed by Andrew-Lee Potts.
+In the 2024 film, Fly Me to the Moon, he is portrayed by Christian Zuber.

-English prog rock group Jethro Tull recorded a song "For Michael Collins, Jeffrey and Me", which appears on the Benefit album from 1970.
+British prog rock group Jethro Tull recorded a song "For Michael Collins, Jeffrey and Me", which appears on the Benefit album from 1970.
 The song compares the feelings of misfitting from vocalist Ian Anderson (and friend Jeffrey Hammond) with the astronaut's own, as he is left behind by the ones who had the privilege of walking on the surface of the Moon.
 In 2013, indie pop group The Boy Least Likely To released the song "Michael Collins" on the album The Great Perhaps.
 The song uses Collins' feeling that he was blessed to have the type of solitude of being truly separated from all other human contact in contrast with modern society's lack of perspective.
 American folk artist John Craigie recorded a song titled "Michael Collins" for his 2017 album No Rain, No Rose.
 The song embraces his role as an integral part of the Apollo 11 mission with the chorus, "Sometimes you take the fame, sometimes you sit back stage, but if it weren't for me them boys would still be there."

 Collins provided narration for the Google Doodle that commemorated the 50th anniversary of Apollo 11's 1969 mission to the Moon.